Royal Bank of Canada Lowers Olin (NYSE:OLN) Price Target to $70.00

-Olin (NYSE:OLN – Get Rating) had its target price dropped by investment analysts at Royal Bank of Canada from $76.00 to $70.00 in a research report issued on Monday, The Fly reports.
-Royal Bank of Canada’s price objective suggests a potential upside of 33.92% from the stock’s previous close.
+Olin (NYSE:OLN – Get Rating) had its price target dropped by investment analysts at Royal Bank of Canada from $76.00 to $70.00 in a research report issued on Monday, Benzinga reports.
+The brokerage presently has an “outperform” rating on the specialty chemicals company’s stock.
+Royal Bank of Canada’s target price points to a potential upside of 34.25% from the stock’s current price.

-Other research analysts also recently issued reports about the stock.
-UBS Group lowered their price target on shares of Olin from $64.00 to $60.00 and set a “buy” rating for the company in a report on Friday.
-KeyCorp upped their price target on shares of Olin from $60.00 to $61.00 and gave the company an “overweight” rating in a research report on Monday.
-Bank of America cut their price objective on shares of Olin from $81.00 to $72.00 and set a “buy” rating on the stock in a research report on Tuesday, June 14th.
-Barclays cut their price objective on shares of Olin from $65.00 to $52.00 and set an “equal weight” rating on the stock in a research report on Monday, July 11th.
-Finally, StockNews.com cut shares of Olin from a “strong-buy” rating to a “buy” rating in a research report on Wednesday, June 15th.
-Three equities research analysts have rated the stock with a hold rating and nine have issued a buy rating to the company’s stock.
-According to MarketBeat.com, Olin presently has an average rating of “Moderate Buy” and a consensus target price of $68.36.
+A number of other analysts have also recently weighed in on the stock.
+KeyCorp boosted their target price on shares of Olin from $60.00 to $61.00 and gave the stock an “overweight” rating in a research note on Monday.
+Piper Sandler reduced their price objective on shares of Olin from $80.00 to $73.00 and set an “overweight” rating on the stock in a research note on Tuesday.
+Citigroup cut shares of Olin from a “buy” rating to a “neutral” rating and reduced their price objective for the stock from $74.00 to $55.00 in a research note on Friday, June 17th.
+UBS Group reduced their price objective on shares of Olin from $64.00 to $60.00 and set a “buy” rating on the stock in a research note on Friday, July 29th.
+Finally, Barclays reduced their price objective on shares of Olin from $65.00 to $52.00 and set an “equal weight” rating on the stock in a research note on Monday, July 11th.
+Three investment analysts have rated the stock with a hold rating and nine have assigned a buy rating to the stock.
+According to MarketBeat, the company presently has an average rating of “Moderate Buy” and an average target price of $67.18.

 Olin Price Performance